perllb/stringtiePipe/README.md

     -o: director to put all output files
     -h: help

--- Program is a pipeline to use stringtie to assemble transcripts from bam files.
--- 5 main steps:
- 1. assemble transcripts, using reference annotation given by user (if no ref wanted, enter '-a none')
- 2. merge transcripts, from all individual sample assemblies
- 3. GFF compare reference annotation with merged, to see how many novel transcripts
- 4. estimate abundances, using merge transcripts gtf
- 5. converting merged transcripts gtf to bed12 and bb

 #### Acknowledgement
 The pipeline was inspired by the StringTie section on this tutorial: